-The Tapia Center is hosting a Tapia-MolSSI Workshop in Computational Chemistry (July 18-23, 2021) at Rice University, Houston, Texas.
+The Tapia Center is hosting a residential Tapia-MolSSI Workshop in Computational Chemistry (June 12-17, 2022) at Rice University, Houston, Texas.

 This a workshop open to all undergraduate students majoring in chemistry related fields.
 Preference will be given for underrepresented, low income sophomores and juniors.
 The workshop focuses on scientific programming skills and applications in computational chemistry that will enhance the students’ opportunity to land an undergraduate research experience, job, or internship in computational chemistry.
 No prior programming experience is required.

 - Professor Ashley McDonald, California Polytechnic State University